John Ferrett

-John Ferrett (1812—1894) was a pastoralist and politician in the Colony of Queensland, Australia.
+John Ferrett (1812–1894) was a pastoralist and politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly.

 Early life

 John Ferrett was born in 1812 in Dorset, England, the son of Harry Ferrett and his wife Mary (née Rabbit).

-He immigrated to Sydney, New South Wales in 1835 on the Fairlie.
+He immigrated to Sydney, New South Wales, Australia in 1835 on the Fairlie.
 He worked as a station hand with the Dangar family at Gostwyck Plains, before establishing Wallann Station with them at Ipswich, Queensland around 1844.
 He established Wooinble Bank in Maranoa in 1862.

 Politics

 John Ferrett entered the Queensland Legislative Assembly on 4 May 1860 at the 1860 colonial election as the member for the electoral district of Maranoa.
 He held the seat until 27 June 1863 (the 1863 election).

 On 13 June 1870, Samuel Hodgson, member for West Moreton, resigned.
 John Ferrett won the resulting by-election on 25 June 1870.
 He retained this seat in the 1870 and 1871 elections but was defeated in the 1873 election on 18 November 1873.

 John Ferrett also served as a councillor on the Bundanba Divisional Board.